iracooke/protk/README.md

 ## basic installation
 An installation script, setup.sh is provided but it will not work unless some prior dependencies are already installed.
-You will need;
+You will need

 1. __TPP__ (Trans-Proteomic-Pipeline).
 Required to perform X!Tandem searches and to run PeptideProphet, iProphet and ProteinProphet
     Follow the [installation instructions](http://tools.proteomecenter.org/wiki/index.php?title=Software:TPP "tpp install instructions") provided by the institute for systems biology.
 Note that you don't need to worry about setting up the TPP web application.
 Only the command-line tools are needed.
 After installing the TPP tools make sure that they are in your `$PATH`.